madsjulia/Mads.jl/notebooks/model_diagnostics/model_diagnostics.md

     Number of optimizable parameters: 4

-## Model calibration (inversion) for a set of random initail guesses
+## Model calibration (inversion) for a set of random initial guesses

-The model inversion can be also performed for a set of random initial guesses for model parameters.
+The model inversion can also be performed for a set of random initial guesses for model parameters.

 ```julia